|

 you do, this WILL DETER the unethical filmmakers from spreading lies about

 you and from trying to sabotage you.
-It's easy to make yourself a target
+It's easy to make yourself a target,

-everyone knows who they are talking about.
+knows who they are talking about.

 This is how networking can be weaponized and used against you.